jsharp0/simon-game/README.md

 ## How to Play
 To start the game, press any key on your keyboard.
 The game will create a new sequence starting with one color, and will add a new item to the sequence each time you correctly click the pattern.
 There is no level limit.
 Each color as a distinct sound as well so you can focus on repeating sounds or colors.

+## Contributing
+Feel free to download this file and make any changes you would like.